 > (sin 0)

 Some of BSL’s numeric operations cannot produce an exact result.
 For example, using the sqrt operation on 2 produces an irrational number that cannot be described with a finite number of digits.
-Because computers are of finite size and BSL must somehow fit such numbers into the computer, it chooses an approximation: #i1.4142135623730951.
+Because computers are of finite size and BSL must somehow fit such numbers into the computer, it chooses a approximation: 1.4142135623730951.
 As mentioned in the Prologue, the #i prefix warns novice programmers of this lack of precision.
 While most programming languages choose to reduce precision in this manner, few advertise it and fewer even warn programmers.

 Your mathematics teacher would say that you computed the distance formula.
 To use the formula on alternative inputs, you need to open DrRacket, edit the definitions of x and y so they represent the desired coordinates, and click RUN.
 But this way of reusing the distance formula is cumbersome and naive.
 Instead, we will soon show you a way to define functions, which makes re-using formulas straightforward.
 For now, we use this kind of exercise to call attention to the idea of functions and to prepare you for programming with them.